jimuelceleste/multilingual_cognitive_health_dataset_curation/README.md

 It will be updated as the experiments progress.

-This research is under the supervision of Prof. Eleni Stroulia, University of Alberta, DementiaBank Member.
+This research is under the supervision of Prof. Eleni Stroulia, University of Alberta, Edmonton, Canada, DementiaBank Member.